 Police conducted more traffic stops this year than last year; however, less people were arrested this year on drunk driving charges.
 Sadly, there was one additional death than compared to last year’s 13 fatalities.

 If you were injured by a drunk driver over Labor Day or any holiday, or your loved one was killed because someone had too many alcoholic drinks before getting behind the wheel, you need to hold that reckless person liable.
 Call an experienced Georgia DUI victim attorney to find out about your rights to pursuing justice.
-You can reach the Law Offices of Shane Smith for a free consultation today at 770.487.8999 to learn more.
+You can reach Shane Smith Law for a free consultation today at 770.487.8999 to learn more.